 - More informative results, with no analogues in the application area of SEM

-The BioREE technology is based on supravital staining with lanthanoid metal ions (La3+, Nd3+, Sm3+, etc.).By invading the cell metabolism and inhibiting its metabolic pathways, heavy lanthanoid cations mark the inner structure of the cell making it visible for SEM.
+The BioREE technology is based on supravital staining with lanthanoid metal ions (La3+, Nd3+, Sm3+, etc.).By invading the cell metabolism and inhibiting its metabolic pathways, heavy lanthanoid cations mark the internal structure of the cell making it visible for SEM.

 (high vacuum, Pd/Au coating, SE mode)